Dr. Britney Blair

 Clearly, the main symptom of anorgasmia is difficulty reaching orgasm.
 If you have never reached orgasm before, or you struggle to reach orgasm on the majority of occasions during partnered sex over an extended period of time (for instance, three to six months), then it is likely you’re experiencing anorgasmia.

 Unsurprisingly, frustration, anxiety, and general tension are common secondary symptoms of anorgasmia.
 These sorts of symptoms depend heavily on the person suffering from the condition.

 The treatment of anorgasmia has seen some of the most interesting developments in the field of sexual therapy in recent years.
 A number of studies have shown that mindfulness training, combined with guided masturbation exercises, can have a dramatic impact on the ability of women - or people with vulvas - to reach orgasm.

 These exercises are effective for people experiencing both primary and secondary anorgasmia, and can improve the ability of the person to consistently reach orgasm during both solo and partnered sex.

 All of our anorgasmia-based treatment programs in the Lover app are based on these exercise techniques.
 After downloading, we’ll ask you to complete an onboarding diagnosis questionnaire.
-Using that information, we’ll build you an 8-12 week course of exercises to follow, which can effectively treat both primary and secondary anorgasmia.
+Using that information, we’ll build you an 8-12 week course of exercises to follow, which can effectively address both primary and secondary anorgasmia.
 So far, 91% of women who have started the course report feeling better about their ability to reach orgasm.